 Do you find yourself sitting in meetings with lots of great ideas but never have the nerve to say anything, and have you ever pointed something out to a colleague that would make a real difference only to find out that they’re suddenly championing a great new cause they came up with(argh!).

 If this sounds familiar, then this is the year you speak up.
-Because no one is gong to hand you success for doing great work quietly, whether it’s an amazing project you want to lead on or a presentation you’d love the chance to do, if you know you’re the best woman for the job, ask for it.
-Bottom line is if you don’t ask, you don’t get, and the more you throw your hat in the ring the more you’ll be seen as the kind of person who has drive and ambition, and what’s more, you’ll be seen as the confident, go getter that every company wants to progress.
+Because no one is going to hand you success for doing great work quietly, whether it’s an amazing project you want to lead on or a presentation you’d love the chance to do, if you know you’re the best woman for the job, ask for it.
+The bottom line is, if you don’t ask, you don’t get.
+The more you throw your hat in the ring, the more you’ll be seen as the kind of person who has drive and ambition, and what’s more, you’ll be seen as the confident, go-getter that every company wants to progress.

 3. Challenge more

-If you analyse anyone who is successful, one thing they will definitely have no trouble doing is challenging things.
-Whether it’s challenging the way things are done in a bid to improve them, or challenging and questioning theirs and other people’s actions.
+If you analyze anyone who’s successful, one thing they will definitely have no trouble doing is challenging things.
+Whether it’s challenging the way things are done in a bid to improve them, or challenging and questioning their actions and the actions of the people around them.
 All to make sure that their actions have a purpose and a valuable outcome.